NightWolve75/TurboRip/README.md

    Proud to be one when it suits me!
 No, actually, I'm not...
 As such, I hadn't forgotten about my dream to make this program a year later.

-   It was February28, 2006, around the time I suddenly became possessed to finish the job I had once started.
-By this time, I had released "TocFixer" which was based onSquaresoft74's TOC database of PC Engine/TG-16 CDROMs.
+   It was February 28, 2006, around the time I suddenly became possessed to finish the job I had once started.
+By this time, I had released "TocFixer" which was based on Squaresoft74's TOC database of PC Engine/TG-16 CDROMs.
 I had the experience in my belt of having created that application and that's partly what motivated me to try once again.
 I had thought of another cool use for the TOC data!!
 How about a ripping program that detects an original